 If anyone is sick everybody is responsible for getting that person healed.
 If no one could do it then shame on the whole assembly.
 If something terrible should happen to any member, everybody is responsible, because they should have seen it before it happened, they should have been praying and interceding for one another until God show them what is coming and how to avert it.
 They are all responsible, and this responsibility will cause each one of them to grow.

-As an ecclesia member you know that if you don't grow your beloved brethren with suffer, and because of your love for them you cannot remain immature.
+As an ecclesia member you know that if you don't grow your beloved brethren will suffer, and because of your love for them you cannot remain immature.
 You want to help, you want to be a source of blessing to the assembly, and as you press like this you are growing faster than you would have imagined.
 That's the beauty of ecclesia.